MarijQ/Touch-Typing-Trainer/README.md

-# MasterKeys
+# Touch Typing Trainer

-MasterKeys is a smart typing trainer designed for learning and mastering custom keyboard layouts, developed as part of a personal hobby project.
+This is a smart typing trainer designed for learning and mastering custom keyboard layouts, developed as part of a personal hobby project.
 Over the course of three years, this program was iteratively improved to intelligently train one new key at a time using contextually relevant English words and patterns.
 It enables users to gradually build typing muscle memory while focusing on their unique keyboard layout.

 ---